Xemicolon/Javascript/README.md

 ## Description

-...First create an array of objects called data with the following values:
+First create an array of objects called data with the following values:

 1. Principal- 2500, time- 1.8